 Please note that you may also import the data by directly selecting the Dataset node in the project tree view and clicking the “Load Experimental Data” command from the context menu, or even dropping supported powder diffraction data files on the dataset plot view.
 In either case, the imported powder pattern will be displayed in the plot view.

-To better visualize the details in the high angle region of the pattern, it might be convenient to change the scale of the y plot axis to display the squared roots of the intensity counts.
+To better visualize the details in the high angle region of the pattern, it might be convenient to change the scale of the y plot axis to display the squared roots of the intensity counts, if not already configured so.
 To do so, select the “Y axis scale” menu located on the top of the dataset plot view and choose the “square root” option; the plot view is updated accordingly.

 Next, we are going to slightly reduce the active computation range of the pattern.
-Make sure the Properties view is visible; after expanding the parent dataset object, select the cpd-1e pattern; the active pattern data interval is displayed in the properties view.
+Make sure the Properties view is visible, by expanding the parent dataset object in the project tree and selecting the cpd-1e pattern:

 In the “Used” data subpanel, type 20 and 120 for the X min and X max values, respectively.
 The dataset plot gets updated accordingly (you may need to click on the pattern or the dataset items in the project tree for the plot to fully update).